yutec/FightBrand/README.md

 Optionally for Julia IDE, the user is advised to use Atom.
 Visual Studio Code is not supported due to unresolved file IO and library path issues.

 1. Stata
-  - Install the following Stata packages using `ssc install packagename`:
+  - Install the following Stata packages by running `0config.do`:
   - `carryforward`
   - `ivreg2`
   - `unique`